joy-void-joy/ai-capabilities-and-risk-demo-hackbook/README.md

 # ai-capabilities-and-risk-demo-hackbook
 Hackbook for https://www.apartresearch.com/event/ai-capabilities-and-risks-demo-jam

+These are very simple scaffolding for you to get started, and do not actually represent what actual entries would look like.
+You can tweak them to ressemble for instance https://theaidigest.org/elections

 # How to use this demo
 Head over to and copy any subfolder you are interested to use as a template: